manishmalik/todo/README.md

 		- [x] ~~Store the location lat. and long. in the DB~~ Instead Storing the location/Place name in DB

 	- [x] Show the current todo(s)

+- [ ] Fix the date & time insertion issue
+		- It's difficult to insert the date/time into the mongodb.
+For that matter I will be using moment.js, which basically handles most of the issues related to time format conversions.
+But still needs some fix.

 - [ ] Sending email notification as the due time arrives
 	- [ ] Current plan is to use mailgun-js for this purpose